mlegenhausen/grunt-ng-constant/README.md

 Optional

 Use this option for setting specific options for the given serializer.
 The default config configures the [jju](https://github.com/rlidwka/jju) stringify method.
 See the documentation for more information of possible options.

+#### options.template
+Type: `String`
+Default value: `grunt.file.read('constant.tpl.ejs')`
+Optional

+Custom template for creating the output constants file.
+Defaults to the default constants template file if none provided.

+#### options.delimiters
+Type: `String`
+Default value: `ngconstant` which sets the template delimiters to `{%` and `%}`.
+Make sure that you do not use the same delimiters as your grunt configuration or get unwanted behaviour.
+Optional

 ### Usage Examples